onehorselee/Machine-Learning-Algorithms/README.md

-#This folder contains sample codes of how to apply machine learning algorithems in R
+#This folder contains sample codes of how to apply machine learning algorithems in R and Python

 #Support Vector Machine